 The Interconnection Customer will be responsible for the actual costs incurred by the CAISO and applicable Participating TO(s) in conducting the modification assessment.
 If the actual costs of the modification assessment are less than the deposit provided by the Interconnection Customer, the Interconnection Customer will be refunded the balance.
 If the actual costs of the modification assessment are greater than the deposit provided by the Interconnection Customer, the Interconnection Customer shall pay the balance within 30 days of being invoiced.
 The CAISO shall coordinate the modification request with the Participating TO(s).
 The Participating TO(s) shall invoice the CAISO for any assessment work within seventy-five (75) calendar days of completion of the assessment, and, within thirty (30) days thereafter, the CAISO shall issue an invoice or refund to the Interconnection Customer, as applicable, based upon such submitted Participating TO invoices and the CAISO’s own costs for the assessment.

 The CAISO will publish cost data regarding modification assessments in accordance with the terms set forth in a Business Practice Manual.

+6.7.2.4 Interconnection Customers may submit Permissible Technology Advancement requests.
+Permissible Technology Advancements may include, for example, removing equipment; aligning the COD with an executed power purchase agreement; adding less than 5 MW of energy storage once without increasing the net output at the Point of Interconnection; and other changes that have little or no potential to affect other Interconnection Customers or Affected Systems, require a new Interconnection Request, or otherwise require re-study or evaluation.
+The CAISO will update its Business Practice Manual on annual basis to list any additional Permissible Technology Advancement approved but not specifically enumerated here.
+The Interconnection Customer’s written request to evaluate technological advancements must include the technical data required to assess the request and a non-refundable fee of $2,500.
+Within thirty (30) calendar days of the Interconnection Customer’s completed request, the CAISO, in consultation with the Participating TO, will notify the Interconnection Customer whether the request constitutes an approved Permissible Technological Request technological, or whether the Interconnection Customer must submit a modification request pursuant to Section 6.7.2.3.

 Section 8 Phase II Interconnection Study and TP Deliverability Allocation Processes